quells/SwiftManagedModel/README.md

 ## License

 `Model.swift` and `DataController.swift` are released under an [MIT License](https://github.com/quells/SwiftManagedModel/blob/master/LICENSE).
 SQLiteDB and associated files are released under a DWYWPL by [Fahim Farook](https://github.com/FahimF/SQLiteDB).

+## Known Issues

+- Very slow for more than a handful of objects.
+The current method for adding objects scales linearly up to 1000 inserts, which took ~80 seconds on an iPhone 5S.
+This can probably be greatly improved by coalescing database writes.
+- NSData blobs are not handled.
+- NSDictionary is not handled.

 ## Version History